Will Smith banned violence and swearing in marriage with Jada

 The actor then claimed the couple had not raised their voices or sworn at each other for another 20-years as a result of the candid chat.

-Fast-forward to 2022, and Smith made headlines for slapping Chris Rock at the 2022 Oscars in March over a joke at Pinkett Smith's expense.
+Fast-forward to 2022, and Smith made headlines for slapping Chris Rock, and yelling at him at the 2022 Oscars in March over a joke at Pinkett Smith's expense.

 Smith issued a public apology to Rock and resigned from the Academy of Motion Picture Arts and Sciences before the decision came to ban him from all events for 10 years.